53 Black-Owned Food Brands That You Need In Your Kitchen

 This list of products is not the end.
 Once you've shopped this list, we encourage you to seek out local Black-owned food businesses in your area.
 There are so many small businesses that need your support right now and making a big impact can happen at any level.
 Like we said, this is not the end.
 This is just the start.

-This list will continue to grow as we add more food and drink businesses that can be purchased throughout the country or that ship nationwide.
+This list has been updated from its original publish date in June 2020.
+We will continue to add more food and drink businesses that can be purchased throughout the country or that ship nationwide.

 Essie Bartels’ love affair with spice started in her mother’s kitchen in Ghana and has blossomed into her very own spice shop.
 Her small-batch blends include traditional West-African spices with influences from Asia, the Caribbean, South America and Europe.
 The jars of “bottled up joy” are versions of her homemade sauces and are perfect for marinating meats and vegetables, as dips and on desserts.
 Choose from mixtures TamarindOH, Mekko Dry Rub, Mango Chili Medley or Coco-For-Garlic — or try all four in the EssieSpice Essential Sauce Collection.